 Mannitol can also be used and works through osmotic diuresis - that is, it draws oedema out of the cerebral tissues to decrease ICP.
 It also improves blood flow and can be used in patients with severe traumatic brain injuries.
 However, it needs to be monitored carefully (Rangel-Castilla 2016).

 By closely monitoring patients who may be at risk of raised ICP, we can detect any changes promptly and therefore improve patient outcomes with early treatment interventions.

 The nurse must monitor and report any early signs and symptoms of increasing ICP, which can be done by regularly attending to neurological observations on the patient.
 These signs include:

 If the patient’s condition progresses, the symptoms may worsen to:

 (Farrell & Dempsey 2013)

-If your patient is suspected of having an increased ICP, methods to reduce the pressure from increasing further include elevating the patient’s head to thirty degrees, keeping their neck in a neutral position, avoid over hydration, maintain a normal body temperature and maintain a normal oxygen and carbon dioxide level (Sippel 2011).
+If a patient is suspected of having an increased ICP, methods to reduce the pressure from increasing further include elevating the patient’s head to 30 degrees, keeping their neck in a neutral position, avoiding overhydration, maintaining normal body temperature and maintaining normal oxygen and carbon dioxide levels (Sippel 2011).

-Increased ICP can be managed in many ways including through medical and surgical interventions.
-As nurses we need to ensure we are assessing and monitoring our patients for any potential changes to ICP and reporting these changes promptly for early interventions to be implemented and to improve patient outcomes.
+Increased ICP can be managed in many ways, including through medical and surgical interventions.
+Nurses need to ensure they are assessing and monitoring patients for any potential changes to ICP and reporting these changes promptly in order for early interventions to be implemented and patient outcomes to be improved.